 Obviously this led to a significant reduction in our income.
 We’ve made every effort to cut our expenditure, both the day to day expenses and putting on hold larger works during the last 3 years.
 With current record inflation we are once again looking at a loss as we move into 2024.
-The Clergy, Treasurer & Churchwardens are all really concerned at the way our finances are looking, and with the support of the PCC we have launched a giving appeal.
+The Clergy, Treasurer & Churchwardens are all really concerned at the way our finances are looking and are grateful for all your support.

 If there’s anything you’d like to discuss with me please email us or give us a ring, or you could speak to the Treasurer or one of the Churchwardens.
 All the details for this are on our ‘Contact Us’ page.

 You can donate in the following ways: